-- 1) While parents are responsible for their own behavior during supervised visitation, a provider may hold a parent accountable for their behavior by ensuring that the parent follows the program policies and procedures, the court order, and the signed service agreement. - 2) Parents are responsible for the care of the child and the child's belongings during supervised visits, subject to any contrary order of the court.
+- While parents are responsible for their own behavior during supervised visitation, a provider may hold a parent accountable for their behavior by ensuring that the parent follows the program policies and procedures, the court order, and the signed service agreement. - 2.
+Parents, to the best of their abilities, are responsible for the care of the child and the child's belongings before, after, and during supervised visits, subject to any contrary order of the court.